We're excited to bring you episode two of Meyhem Lauren's Got the Fever TV, featuring Jakee!

 In 1993, if you saw this in person (which was the only way to see graffiti then) your jaw would have dropped to the floor.
 This was a very progressive style for that time period from Sento Tfp.

 This was a golden era in San Diego when the yards were filled with top-notch graffiti from all over.
 Bles and Phable has a lot of great work in these yards.Beautiful graffiti even by today’s standa

 Every Friday we feature someone old or new, traditional or unconventional, active or not, and so on.
-This week’s spotlight is on Dream.
+This week’s spotlight is on High.

 Rime did this trackside spot justice with simple lettering, a girl spraying character, and those slick silhouettes he’s been painting in all his new work.

 A sentiment that sticks with some graffiti writers forever.
 “Toys Must Die” by Mkue.

 We were reading somewhere recently where the writer was comparing Horfe to a modern day R.Crumb.
 It makes sense, but we see more Walt Disney mixed with Dr.Seuss than anything.

 LRG continues its Artist Driven series this time documenting a collaborative wall between artists, Craola, Tyke Witnes, Dabs, and Myla, at Art Basel in Miami this year.

 This tunnel once served as a massive graffiti gallery showcasing the talents of writers from around the world, until a half-buff of stimulating grey made it’s way on the walls for yet another examp

 Dems has been dropping some serious mega-burners the last couple weeks.
 Great colors on this one in particular.